Olyvia Geohagen - Sport and Exercise for Health BSc

 This module will enable students to acquire an understanding of sports massage, in order to practically demonstrate a range of sports massage skills effectively and safely.
 The module also develops the students' ability to record and review their own sports massage sessions with clients.

-Students take both compulsory modules and then select a total of 45 credits (at least 30 credits of which must be at level 6) from a list of optional modules offered by the School.
+Students take the two compulsory module and then must select a total of 45 credits from a list of optional modules that will be provided by the School.

 Soft Tissue Techniques will enable students to pursue inquiry into the treatment of selected soft tissue injuries, using a variety of soft tissue techniques.
 This module develops the students' ability to use critical analysis and clinical reasoning skills in the application of soft tissue techniques.
 Students will be required to analyse current issues in the use of soft tissue techniques within the field of Sport and Exercise Therapy.